-Prince Alfred Park - after multiple makeovers this park is turning into a sustainable city oasis and has stunning city views.
-Sections of the park are available to hire via the City of Sydney.
+Prince Alfred Park - After multiple makeovers this park is turning into a sustainable city oasis and has stunning city views.
+Sections of the park are available to hire via City of Sydney.

-Golden Age Cinema & Bar, Paramount House.
-An absolutely gorgeous-looking cosy cinema space for 50, this venue is ideal for screenings and even talks and lectures
+Golden Age Cinema & Bar - Located in Paramount House, it’s an absolutely gorgeous-looking cosy cinema space for 50.
+This venue is ideal for screenings and even talks and lectures.

 8. The Blank Canvas

-If you enjoy a challenge or you're after a pared back event these venues have minimal infrastructure meaning they're cheap and cheerful so long as you're happy to DIY catering and other things.
-If you're after a polished event be prepared to bump in nearly everything yourself, but for workshops, exhibitions, launches they can be fab.
+If you enjoy a challenge or you're after a pared back event these venues have minimal infrastructure meaning they're cheap and cheerful so long as you're happy to DIY catering and other event essentials.
+If you're after a polished event be prepared to bump in nearly everything yourself, but for workshops, exhibitions and launches these venue styles can be fab.

 The Drill Hall - Located in Rushcutters Bay, the studio can be hired for creative use including dance, drama, art events, workshops, meetings and film shoots.